acdemiralp/sdl/README.md

   - Error handling is performed only if the documentation of the native function specifies an error state.
 - Versioning:
   - The major, minor and patch version are identical to the supported version of SDL.
+- Other:
+  - The order of parameters are identical to the SDL with the following exceptions:
+    - Parameters with default values are moved to the end of the function.
+    - Parameters with default values are ordered from the most to least likely to be changed.

 ### Coverage
 - The coverage is derived from the [SDL include directory](https://github.com/libsdl-org/SDL/blob/SDL2/include) and categorized according to the [SDL 2.0 API by Category](https://wiki.libsdl.org/SDL2/APIByCategory) documentation.